The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Introduction

-The proof of this proposition for the alternating 4-arm event is given in \cite[Lemma 8.4]{DPSL}.
+The proof of Proposition~\ref{p.stab} for the alternating 4-arm event is given in \cite[Lemma 6.3]{Damron1}, or follows directly from \cite[Lemma 8.4]{DPSL}, which is more general in that it does not assume that the dynamics is monotone in $\lambda$.
 For general $k$, the case of $\lambda=\lambda'$ is known as Kesten's near-critical stability \cite{Kesten}.
 And just as in Kesten's approach, the proof for general $k$ and general $\lambda<\lambda'$ is a simple modification of the proof for the alternating 4-arm event: the key point is that the pivotality of a site for a general $k$-event still depends on an alternating 4-arm event around that site, and hence the near-critical stability of the alternating 4-arm probability, proved using a recursion in \cite{DPSL}, easily implies the stability of the general $k$-arm event, as well.
 We omit the details.

 The above sketch of the contents of \cite{GPS2a,DPSL} should make it clear that the scaling limit of the near-critical ensemble is constructed entirely from the critical scaling limit, plus independent randomness of the pivotal switch times.
 Moreover, all the proofs in \cite{GPS2a,DPSL} are universal in the sense that they use lattice-independent discrete percolation technology that have been available since \cite{Kesten}.
 Altogether, once one proves Cardy's formula for critical percolation on $\eta\Z^2$, which would imply the same scaling limit as on $\eta\Tg$, we would also immediately get that the scaling limit for the entire near-critical ensemble is the same.
 This universal aspect remains true for the present paper.